Two Case Studies

 But, when the pain and discomfort have been reduced and jaw function improved to the degree that a patient no longer comes in for care, I am curious as to whether he or she is still feeling good a few years down the road.

-Two recent encounters with former patients not only satisfied my curiosity but also reinforced my theory that when assisted by practical and time-tested treatment, Mother Nature can do a remarkable job of healing.
+Two recent encounters with former patients not only satisfied my curiosity but also reinforced my theory that when assisted by practical and time-tested TMJ treatment, Mother Nature can do a remarkable job of healing.

-Case Study #1: Patricia
+TMJ Treatment Case Study – Patricia

 When Patricia first came into my office, she was 44-years old and had been suffering for many years from a painful, locking right TM joint.
 She finally decided to seek care when one morning she woke up and her jaw was locked to the point where she couldn’t insert even a pinky finger between her top and bottom teeth.
 She went to a specialist who ordered an MRI and concluded that the only option was surgery.